 LogMAR Chart: Logarithm of the Minimum Angle of Resolution or Bailey-Lovie Chart or ETDRS Chart consists of rows of various letters for estimating visual acuity.
 This chart developed in 1976 at the National Vision Research Institute of Australia is used by optometrists, ophthalmologists, vision scientists, and orthoptists.
 It provides a more accurate estimation of visual acuity than the Snellen Chart.

 Children’s eyesight undergoes multiple changes over time.
 Infants can have blurry vision.
 They may see things as light and dark.
 The eyesight sharpens with their growth.
 It indicates that children’s eyesight can improve with age.

 Tips to improve and preserve kids’ eyesight:

 Nearsighted kids can obtain immense benefits from playing outside.
 The more they will spend time outdoors, the less the chances of needing glasses or other corrective lenses are there.
 As per researchers, each extra hour outdoor by the kid every week can reduce the risk of developing myopia or nearsightedness.
 The reduction can be up to 2%.
 It is seen that kids who play outdoors have fewer vision problems than kids who don’t.

 According to the recommendation of the American Optometric Association, kids play outdoors and do various physical activities.
 Outdoor playing equipment, climbing, jogging, etc. improve their eye coordination and visual clarity.
-Sunlight is a good source to improve weak eyesight of the children naturally.
+Sunlight is a good source to improve the weak eyesight of the children naturally.
 But, parents must protect their babies’ eyes from harmful UV rays.
 They must encourage the little ones to wear sunglasses.